juanfernandes/juanfernandes-uk/src/blog/improved-website-because-of-csp.md

 ---
-layout: post
+layout: "post"
-title: How I improved my website because of Content Security Policies
+title: "How I improved my website because of Content Security Policies"
 description: "Last month I delved into security headers including Content Security Policies and added a bunch of them to my website.
 As a result this has improved my website"
 keywords:
   - performance
   - content security policies
   - csp
   - website performance
   - secure website
   - improved website
   - eleventy
   - 11ty
-customPostImg: intro--code-img
+customPostImg: "intro--code-img"
 postImage: 'v1579162296/computer-18363301920-1.jpg'
 date: 2021-01-08T23:00:00Z
 tags:
   - eleventy
   - ssg
   - performance
   - csp
 ---

-<p class="lead">Last month I delved into security headers including Content Security Policies and added a bunch of them to my website.
-I did this to learn more about website security and improve my websites' security.</p>
+Last month I delved into security headers including Content Security Policies and added a bunch of them to my website.
+I did this to learn more about website security and improve my websites' security.{.lead}

 But I learnt that I had inadvertently broken some things on my site - this wasn't obvious because I have a cobbled together ServiceWorker which meant I didn't see the things that had stopped working - namely images and sliders.